Purchase of apartments on foreign markets

 Baseline scenario: Moderate economic growth, periodic political tensions, gradual European integration.

-Conservative scenario: Slowing growth, increased political uncertainty.
+Conservative scenario: Slowdown in growth rates, increased political uncertainty.

 New trends